TX-XR/Sketch2Terrain-CHI25/README.md

 <h1 align="center">Installation</h1>

 Due to the use of the [Mapbox](https://www.mapbox.com/unity), the project could only run by `Play Mode` in Unity and then stream in the Meta Quest series of headsets.
+The application has been tested on Unity `2022.2.19f1` but has not been tested on others.

 **🔴IMPORTANT🔴** We highly recommend using the [Meta Quest Link cable](https://www.meta.com/ch/en/quest/accessories/link-cable/) to reduce the latency of the streaming.

 ### Steps for setting up
 1. Follow [Meta Developer Instructions](https://developer.oculus.com/documentation/unity/unity-before-you-begin/) to set up Unity for XR development and import Meta XR packages.
-2. The application has been tested on Unity `2022.2.19f1` but has not been tested on others.
-3. Clone this repository or download the source code from GitHub.
+3. Clone this repository.
-4. Open the Unity Project with Unity `2022.2.19f1`.
+4. Open the Unity Project with Unity version `2022.2.19f1`.
 Find the correct scene in **Assets > 3DMappingAI > Scenes > Sketch2Terrain_demo_scene** and double-click it.
 5. From the top menu of the Unity Editor, navigate to **Edit > Build Settings** to switch the Platform into Android.
 6. You are ready to play the project.

 ### Customize experiment and mode settings
 1. From the top menu of the Unity Editor, navigate to **Sketch2TerrainSetting > ExperimentSetting** to open the `Application Settings` in Inspector.
 2. **🔴IMPORTANT🔴**: Under the **Mapbox > Mapbox Access Token** in Inspector, paste your [Mapbox access token](https://www.mapbox.com/install/unity/permission).